 It took about 3+ months of on and off planning, initially the plan was going to Tokyo but I decided Osaka, widely regarded as the unofficial foodie heaven of Japan, to be the main goal.
 My friend and I booked a house with AirBnB staying at Chūō-ku district.
 The location was great as we have Dotonbori, a popular street food destination just 10 minutes walking distance away and Ten Ten Town, a small scale version of Tokyo’s Akihabara on the other end, and in the center was our house with Kuromon Market beside it.
 To top it off we have Namba station and Nippombashi station in our vicinity, perfect!

-So with 7 days on our hand we thought we had plenty of time to discover Osaka, unfortunately that’s not the case as some how we still manage to missed out on a few popular like dishes such as Soba and Udon noodles.
+So with 7 days on our hand we thought we had plenty of time to discover Osaka, unfortunately that’s not the case as somehow we still manage to miss out on a few popular like dishes such as Soba and Udon noodles.
 Let’s not dwell on the past as I’m sure I will be back to Japan and hopefully pay Osaka another deserved visit.

 Throughout the trip we did make a half day detour to Nara and Kobe.
 Nara is popular with their friendly deer that seems to bow to say thanks whenever given treats and numerous temples surrounding the park and Kobe, of course for their world famous beef!